Much Should I Spend on a New House?

 There are all kinds of different houses you might live in from rustic and funky to elegant, dramatic and refined.
 Each of those houses will be exactly the right environment for someone and each of us must find the type of house we are most comfortable with.
 This is why some people will spend $750,000 to build a country cottage, and others will build one for $12,000.
 Each can be equally soulful, satisfying and renewing to a specific owner.
 Switch residences between the two owners and neither one will feel comfortable.
 Yet both houses probably satisfy the same basic functions.

 It is our expectations, our requirements of the physical environment, that determine how we build and what it will cost.
 What we build and what it cost is not determined by our true needs, which are often simple and much more equal than costs would suggest.

-A fresh move, a new beginning, is a time to reevaluate and set a new course.
-For some of us it will be a chance to simplify and get more in touch with our core selves—probably at less cost than we might expect.
+A fresh move, a new beginning, is a good time to reevaluate and set a new course.

 • What it Costs to Build •